Skip to main content

 • The Brooks ad hoc tenure committee report should comment separately on three items: (a) a review of the tenure process to ensure that appropriate procedures were followed, (b) an evaluation of current and potential future contributions of the candidate to policy research, teaching, advising, service, and public engagement, and (c) a formal recommendation to the Brooks Dean about the promotion.
 The ad hoc report may draw only from materials in the tenure dossier and the Brooks advisory committee’s policy contribution file.
 The report is to be shared with the Department Chair before the Brooks Dean’s recommendation to the Provost.
 The Dean will reach a decision on the case after receipt of the ad hoc committee’s recommendation.

-6.4.10.
+7.4.10.
 Disposal of the promotion dossier.
 At the conclusion of any tenure case (including, where relevant, the conclusion of the appeals process), departments should not retain a copy of the dossier.
-According to the university policy on retention of university records, the Office of the Dean of the College is the proper custodian for all such materials and the preservation of confidentiality is best served by this policy.
+According to the university policy on retention of university records, the Brooks School Administration is the proper custodian for all such materials and the preservation of confidentiality is best served by this policy.